Medical Studies

 Academic Preparation

 Students must follow a timeline and check in with their thesis director and committee members as determined at the start of the project.
 Students should also connect with health care providers in the field as needed to successfully complete their projects.
-The FHA can assist with connecting students with healthcare professionals and faculty with expertise in the field of interest.
+FHAs can assist with connecting students with healthcare professionals and faculty with expertise in the field of interest.

 Recommended Timeline